JdeRobot/RoboticsAcademy/docs/_pages/exercises/ComputerVision/color_filter.md

 **Application Programming Interface**

-* `from WEBRTC import WebrtcFrame` - to import the WEBRTC library class.
-This class contains the functions that sends and receives information to and from the webcam.
+* `from HAL import HAL` - to import the HAL library class.
+This class contains the functions that receives information from the webcam.
 * `from GUI import GUI` - to import the GUI (Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
-* `WebrtcFrame.getImage()` - to get the image
+* `HAL.getImage()` - to get the image
 * `GUI.showImage()` - allows you to view a debug image or with relevant information